 Thus, it is essential that the EDI integration process would be more than just a channel for delivering a message from one endpoint to another.
 During the event transmission, the process should also take care of the translation of the data formats, as well as the validation of all data fields that are defined by the customer.

 In this blog, we will shortly look at EDI integration from a critical point of view.
 We will explain how different data standards and data formats make data sharing more complicated.
-Last, we will elaborate on the necessity of EDI translation and validation and how these solutions can help to ensure that one would also have the right data in the correct format at their disposal.
-By the end of the article, you will understand how modern cloud integration solutions have made the EDI translation and validation processes a lot more simple and ingrained into EDI integrations.
+Last, we will elaborate on the necessity of EDI translation and validation and how these solutions can help to ensure that one would also has the right data in the correct format at their disposal.
+By the end of the article, you will understand how modern cloud integration solutions have made the EDI translation and validation processes a lot more simple and more ingrained into EDI integrations.

 Electronically exchanging business-to-business transactions has many positive impacts.
 EDI integration has many benefits: using EDI integration to communicate with all business stakeholders will result in more efficient business processes, less manual interventions, elimination of the data entry function, thus less data-entry errors, and straightforwardly in decreased overhead costs.
 Nevertheless, Benjamin, De Long, and Morton (1990) questioned the advantages of EDI.
 In their article, “Electronic Data Interchange: How Much Competitive Advantage?” they wrote as: